 Dive deeper with intermediate IoT terminology

 Artificial intelligence of things.
 AIoT refers to uses where AI combines with IoT to increase operational efficiency and improve data processing for better informed decisions.
 With AI, IoT devices can make decisions without the need for human intervention.
-If an IoT device is programmed to monitor the temperature of a machine, AIoT software can register when the temperature goes above or below a desired range and make any adjustments.
+If an IoT device is programmed to monitor the temperature of a machine, AIoT software can register when the temperature goes above or below a desired range and adjust.

 IoT platforms.
 Organizations may use many different types of IoT platforms -- hardware or software that host an application or service -- to manage any aspect of IoT, including devices, data, analytics and security.
-Platforms simplify the challenges of IoT deployment management and scalability.
+Platforms simplify the challenges of IoT deployment, management and scalability.
 Engineers can design their own IoT platforms to manage devices, but many vendors offer IoT platforms as a service, including AWS, Google and Microsoft.

 Fog computing.
 Some IT professionals use the terms fog and edge computing interchangeably, but there are differences between the concepts.
 Fog computing is the data, compute, storage and applications present between the cloud and the devices that create data.
 Some organizations use edge computing to strictly mean the compute that happens within network endpoints, absent of any network connections.
-The data that exists outside of an edge device, but not yet in the cloud is fog.
+The data that exists outside of an edge device, but not yet in the cloud, is fog.
 Fog computing reduces the bandwidth, latency and amount of data sent to the cloud.

 IoT gateway.
 An IoT gateway device or software program preprocesses all data between IoT devices and the cloud.
 The gateway aggregates and analyzes the edge data to reduce the volume transferred through the network, which reduces the latency and bandwidth.
-Without this device, organizations would spend much more on data costs in the cloud.
-Gateways also increase security for the data moving to and from the cloud through encryption and tamper detection.
+Without this device, organizations would spend more on data costs in the cloud.
+Gateways also increase security for data moving to and from the cloud through encryption and tamper detection.

 IoT OS.
-IoT devices require specific technology to transfer data over the internet because of their small size and frequent use in remote locations.
+IoT devices require specific technology to transfer data over the internet because of their small size and use in remote locations.
 IoT developers must design IoT OSes specifically to fit the constraints on size, power and processing capacity.
 IoT OSes include Ubuntu Core, RIOT, Zephyr, TinyOS and Windows for IoT.

 IoT network protocols.
 Protocols are the rules applied to data format, transmission and receipt for devices to communicate between servers, routers and endpoints, even if the IoT devices use different standards or designs.
 Examples of IoT protocols include Message Queuing Telemetry Transport (MQTT), Wi-Fi, Bluetooth, Zigbee, LoRaWAN and Z-Wave.